-Mindy at Our Inspired Roots has tips for making Rosemary Water to use as a hair rinse to promote scalp and hair health, and subtly (and without chemicals) darken hair.
-Store it in a refillable pump bottle that you’re comfortable using in the shower.
+Mindy at Our Inspired Roots has tips for making Rosemary Water that can be used as a hair rinse to promote scalp and hair health, and subtly (and without chemicals) darken hair.
+Store it in a refillable pump bottle that’s safe to use in the shower.

 Rebooted Mom’s Cooling Peppermint Rosemary Foot Cream is made with only four ingredients, which includes your homemade rosemary essential oil.
 This recipe creates a nice, relaxing foot cream to use right before bed.
 Combined with a pair of fuzzy socks to wear after applying, a small jar of this cream makes will make a nice DIY woman’s gift.

 Ace the Sniff Test with Rosemary’s Cheat Sheet